 Understanding the Risks for Concussions in Soccer

-As we celebrate the impressive accomplishment of the U.S. Women’s National Team, we should understand that being a champion has its costs.
+As we look forward to this summer’s 2018 FIFA World Cup, we should understand that being a champion can have its costs.
 We often hear about concussions in football, but soccer also comes with its own risk of serious head injuries.

-Nearly 3.8 million concussions occur each year in the United States, and between 5-10 percent of athletes will experience a concussion during a sports season, according to the Sports Concussion Institute.
+Nearly 3.8 million concussions occur each year in the United States, according to Sanford Health.

 Despite the increased attention given to concussions, many people are still confused about what they actually are and when to seek treatment.
-About 50 percent of concussions still go unreported, so it’s crucial that parents, players, and coaches alike understand what this condition is and how serious it can be.
+About 50 percent of concussions still go unreported, so it’s crucial that parents, players and coaches understand what this condition is and how serious it can be.

 Minimizing the Risk of Concussions

 Concussions are a real danger whenever a soccer player hits the field.
 So, what should you do if you’re a competitive athlete—or better yet a concerned parent or spouse?
-Many sports leagues, including Major League Soccer and U.S. Soccer, have implemented concussion evaluation and management protocols.
-If you are unsure of whether your local league has put similar measures into place, talk to the coach or sports director about how they handle player concussions.
+Many sports leagues, including Major League Soccer and U.S. Soccer, have implemented concussion evaluation and management protocols, which are evaluated and updated on an annual basis to reflect the newest research-based knowledge.
+If you are unsure of whether your local league has put similar measures into place, talk to the coach or sports director about how they handle player concussions, and consider aligning with a medical provider with experience in managing sports-related concussions.
 We also can minimize the risk of concussions in soccer players by teaching safe play habits.
 When a player knows the rules of the sport, this helps to stop preventable collisions.

 If you have any signs or symptoms of a concussion, you should never return to sports or recreational activities on the same day.
 Take time to heal, and only return to your normal routine after a doctor trained in treated concussions has evaluated you.
 Following these steps will protect your brain and reduce your risk of more serious, long-term health issues.